hackartisan/samvera-backlogs/artifacts/methods.md

   * Analyze all open issues
 * What solutions already exist that might advance open issues?
 Can I link open issues in one backlog to merged PRs in another repository?
   * Analyze open issues together with merged PRs
 * What have people been working on recently?
-Can we characterize the full set of issues that have been closed over the past
+Can we characterize the full set of issues that have been closed over the past year?
-    * Analyze closed issues -- use just the titles year?
+    * Analyze closed issues from the past year -- use just the titles, maybe bodyText

 ## Filename conventions

-Since we'll have several different data sets for the various experiments we want to run, we'll create different directories for different batches of downloads. for example, `pull_requests`, `open_issues`, `closed_issues`, `recent_issues`, `issue_titles`.
+Since we'll have several different data sets for the various experiments we want to run, we'll create different directories for different batches of downloads. for example, `merged_prs`, `open_issues`, `recent_issues`, `issue_titles`.
 We'll try naming the files themselves after the repository and issue/pr number, e.g. `figgy_issue_2.txt`.